TerenceTamuka/handy-man-services-fullstack-project/README.md

 ## Credits

-Used this README https://github.com/elainebroche-dev/pf4-wayfarers-guided-hikes/blob/main/README.md as a base skeleton for my README.
+- Used this README https://github.com/elainebroche-dev/pf4-wayfarers-guided-hikes/blob/main/README.md as a base skeleton for my README.

+- [Chat GPT](https://chatgpt.com/) - AI tool used to generate the images used in the project website.

 ### Code
 -